aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

-The earlier features of a ConvNet contain more generic features (e.g. edge detectors or color blob detectors), but later layers of the ConvNet becomes progressively more specific to the details of the classes contained in the original dataset.
+The earlier features of a ConvNet contain more generic features (e.g., edge detectors or color blob detectors), but later layers of the ConvNet become progressively more specific to the details of the classes contained in the original dataset.

-## How to use Deep Learning when you have limited Data
+## How to use Deep Learning when you have limited data

 ### The problem of Limited Data

-_“The analogy to deep learning is that the rocket engine is the deep learning models and the fuel is the huge amounts of data we can feed to these algorithms.”_ — Andrew Ng
+_"The analogy to deep learning is that the rocket engine is the deep learning models, and the fuel is the huge amounts of data we can feed to these algorithms."_ — Andrew Ng

-There has been a recent surge in popularity of Deep Learning, achieving state of the art performance in various tasks like Language Translation, playing Strategy Games and Self Driving Cars requiring millions of data points.
+There has been a recent surge in the popularity of Deep Learning, achieving state-of-the-art performance in various tasks like Language Translation, playing Strategy Games, and Self Driving Cars requiring millions of data points.

-One common barrier for using deep learning to solve problems is the amount of data needed to train a model.
-The requirement of large data arises because of the large number of parameters in the model that machines have to learn.
+One common barrier to using deep learning to solve problems is the amount of data needed to train a model.
+The requirement for large data arises because of the number of parameters in the model that machines have to learn.

-So what do you do when while working on a problem, you’re unable to find the required amount of data?
+So what do you do when you cannot find the required data while working on a problem?

 ## Transfer Learning to the Rescue!

-“If Deep Learning is the holy grail and data is the gatekeeper, transfer learning is the key.”
+"If Deep Learning is the holy grail and data is the gatekeeper, transfer learning is the key."

 ### Transfer Learning
-Transfer learning make use of the knowledge gained while solving one problem and applying it to a different but related problem.
+Transfer learning uses the knowledge gained while solving one problem and applying it to a different but related problem.

 For example, knowledge gained while learning to recognize cars can be used to some extent to recognize trucks.